mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 to use barracks instead of staterooms.
 A barracks may only be used to carry soldiers, basic passengers or other personnel who will put up with cramped conditions.
-This includes marines, ship’s troops or other military personnel who have no other function aboard the ship.
+This includes marines, ship's troops or other military personnel who have no other function aboard the ship.

 Option Tons Cost Life Support Cost